-Some of the most important issues throughout American history have been decided on in bars, the informal community meeting rooms of our nation.
+Some of the most important issues throughout American history have been decided on in bars, our nation's informal community meeting rooms.
 Whether you watch a game, play your own, dance up a storm, or settle in for some conversation, the bars and pubs of New Hampshire offer a welcome refuge from societal woes and personal frustrations.
-Here are our 10 favorites!
+Here are our 8 best bars in New Hampshire: 2024 edition!

 Where Manchester’s dapper folk and choice bits of calico enjoy their giggle water: Brush up on your 1920s slang and head to 815, a speakeasy with a delightful air of mystery.
 Kick back in an easy chair and order up a vintage cocktail, complete with oversized ice.
 Check their Facebook page for a rotating password and keep your visit as authentic as possible, without the threat of a pesky raid.